speedyk-005/chunklet-py/README.md

 📜 License

 > MIT License.
-Use freely, modify boldly, and credit like a legend.
+Use freely, modify boldly, and credit the legend (me.
+Just kidding!)